Richard Woodman: Writing

-Woodman is a regular correspondent for the shipping newspaper Lloyd's List and continues his close association with the sea as a keen yachtsman.
-He also serves on the Corporate Board of Trinity House.
-He has won several awards including the Society for Nautical Research's Anderson Medal in 2005 and the Marine Society's Harmer Award in 1978.
+Woodman was a regular correspondent for the shipping newspaper Lloyd's List and continued his close association with the sea as a keen yachtsman.
+He also served on the Corporate Board of Trinity House.
+He won several awards including the Society for Nautical Research's Anderson Medal in 2005 and the Marine Society's Harmer Award in 1978.

 Honours

 Woodman was appointed Lieutenant of the Royal Victorian Order (LVO) in the 2014 New Year Honours for his services to Trinity House.
+He was a recipient of the Merchant Navy Medal.

+Woodman was appointed a Younger Brethren of Trinity House in 2000 and then appointed as an Elder Brethren of Trinity House in 2006.

+Woodman won the Desmond Wettern Maritime Media Award in 2001 and the Society for Nautical Research's Anderson Medal in 2005 for three major studies of convoy operations in the Second World War.
+He was awarded the Marine Society's Thomas Gray Medal in 2010 for his five-volume history of the British Merchant Navy.